cynicsketch/nix-mineral/README.md

 # nix-mineral
 NixOS module for convenient system hardening.
-Rather than be named after a mineral, it's named after the word "mineral."
+Rather than be named after a mineral, it's named after the word "mineral".

 ## WARNING
 `nix-mineral` is Alpha software!
 Loss of data or functionality may occur, especially on non-fixed releases, and user cooperation in debugging is expected!